 - personal loan

-For example, Discover Personal Loans now offers the Check Your Rate feature to let you know your rate, using a soft credit inquiry.
-The rate is good for up to 15 days.
-You can easily return to where you left off online or call Discover to accept the rate and apply for the personal loan within the 15-day period.
+Discover Personal Loans, for example, offers a soft credit pull to let you know your estimated rate and monthly payment based on your requested loan amount and repayment term.
+This allows you to check your estimated interest rate without impacting your credit score.
+The estimated rate and monthly payment are open for up to 15 days.
+You can easily return to where you left off online or call Discover to apply for the personal loan within the 15-day period.

 If you miss the 15-day offer period, not to worry.
-You can always Check Your Rate again.
+You can always check your rate again.